davidrios/test-react-app/README.md

     $ npm start

+If you get something like this error on Linux:

+    Error: watch ENOSPC
+        at errnoException (fs.js:1028:11)
+        at FSWatcher.start (fs.js:1060:11)
+        at Object.fs.watch (fs.js:1085:11)
+        at createFsWatchInstance ...

+You might need to increse your inotify limit:

+    $ sudo sysctl fs.inotify.max_user_watches=30000

 To open the application in the browser you just need to serve the `public` folder.
 That's easy with Python for example: